 Endangered Northwest species gets a head start at the zoo's turtle conservation lab

-The Oregon Zoo's conservation lab has 20 reasons to shell-ebrate this week as 20 baby western pond turtles settle into their new home.
-Smaller than a nickel, the hatchlings are extremely vulnerable to predators.
-To give them a fighting chance, the tiny turtles are collected from the wild and reared in the zoo's turtle conservation lab until they're big enough to go back to the pond.
+The Oregon Zoo's conservation lab is running on turtle power this week as 23 tiny northwestern pond turtles settle into their new home.
+Smaller than a walnut, the hatchlings are extremely vulnerable to predators.
+To give them a fighting chance, the little hatchlings are temporarily brought in from the wild and reared in the zoo's turtle conservation lab until they're big enough to go back to the pond.

-Native to the eastern United States but considered invasive here, the American bullfrog is the largest frog species on the continent.
+The American bullfrog, native to the eastern United States but considered invasive here, is the largest frog species on the continent.
 It can tip the scales at more than a pound and has been driving pond turtles and a host of other small, vulnerable aquatic species to the brink of extinction.

-Last week, Pettit and her colleagues helped Washington Fish and Wildlife collect 20 western pond turtle hatchlings from sites in the Columbia Gorge.
+Earlier this week, Pettit and her colleagues helped Washington Department of Fish and Wildlife staff retrieve the 23 hatchlings from sites in the Columbia Gorge.
 The zoo is "head-starting" these tiny turtles, caring for them until next spring when they will be large enough to avoid the bullfrogs and have a fighting chance on their own in the wild.

-Unlike recovery programs for other endangered species like California condors or Taylor's checkerspot butterflies — which take place offsite or behind the scenes — this conservation effort is easy to see.
-Oregon Zoo visitors can watch the small turtles as they grow inside the zoo's Nature Exploration Station.
+Unlike the zoo's recovery efforts for other endangered species like California condors or northern leopard frogs — which take place offsite or behind the scenes — this conservation program is easy to see.
+Visitors can watch the small turtles as they grow inside the zoo's Nature Exploration Station.

 The turtles experience summer year-round, with heat lamps and plentiful food, so they don't go into hibernation.

-"We keep these little turtles warm, safe and well-fed in the lab," Pettit said.
+"We keep these little turtles warm, safe and well-fed," Pettit said.
 "As a result, they grow to about the size of a 3-year-old during the nine months that they stay with us."

 Once the turtles reach about 50 grams (a little more than 2 ounces), they are returned to their natural habitat and monitored for safety.

-The western pond turtle, once common from Baja California to the Puget Sound, is listed as an endangered species in Washington and a sensitive species in Oregon.
-Two decades ago, western pond turtles were on the verge of completely dying out in Washington, with fewer than 100 turtles left in the state.
+The northwestern pond turtle, also known as the western pond turtle, is listed as an endangered species in Washington and a sensitive species in Oregon.
+Two decades ago, the turtles were on the verge of completely dying out in Washington, with fewer than 100 of them left in the state.
 Since then, more than 1,500 zoo-head-started turtles have been released.

 "We're at a critical point with this species," said Pettit.
-"We really have to grow them up in their population numbers if we're going to save them in time."
+"We really have to help grow their population numbers if we're going to save them in time."